More Demi Moore: Details

 The photo is not only considered one of Leibovitz's most famous, but also an almost mythical representation.
 It is considered emblematic of Si Newhouse's reputation for "newsy features and provocative photos."
 It is the first photo mentioned in the New York Times review of Leibovitz's exhibition Annie Leibovitz: A Photographer's Life, 1990-2005 at the Brooklyn Museum and it is contrasted with another of her female pregnancy photographs (of Melania Trump).

 A year later, Moore still did not understand the controversy that caused photos of a naked, pregnant woman to be viewed as morally objectionable.
 Moore stated that, "I did feel glamorous, beautiful and more free about my body.
 I don't know how much more family oriented I could possibly have gotten."
 She considered the cover to be a healthy "feminist statement."
 In 2007, Moore stated that the picture was not originally intended for publication.
 She had posed in a personal photo session, not a cover shoot.
 Leibovitz has had personal photo sessions of Moore and all of her daughters.

 Cover story

 One journalist's professional account of the cover story describes it as "relentlessly long", and a second journalist's description is that it is a "very long profile".
 The article discussed the then three-year-old Rumer Willis and husband Bruce Willis.
 Willis and Moore discuss each other in the article.
 The article also spends three pages recounting her life.
-The article spent little time on her next film, The Butcher's Wife or the child she was pregnant with, Scout LaRue Willis.
+The article spent little time on her next film, The Butcher's Wife, or the child she was pregnant with, Scout Willis.